Blog/Sentinel-2 Map Data

 }

-combine the output tifs into one mega tif. prepare list of .tif as described https://gdal.org/programs/gdal_merge.html#passing-a-large-list-of-files-to-gdal-merge
+Combine the output tifs into one mega tif.
+Prepare a list of .tif as described here.

 docker run --rm -v c:\Users\User:/home ghcr.io/osgeo/gdal:ubuntu-small-latest gdal_merge -o /home/mosaic.tif --optfile /home/tif.txt